-Guidance (Condensed) Annotations (NRRI) The Act allows States the option to use part of A key element of the application is the the capitalization grant for uses other than Intended Use Plan (IUP). project construction to encourage the development of source water protection and The IUP specifies how the funds will be State prevention programs and to enhance used. water systems management.
-All DWSRF funds, including those that States will direct The die is cast by the IUP. toward set-asides, will be awarded through the Commissions may need to participate capitalization grant process.
-Before applying in the development of the state IUP to for a capitalization grant, States must prepare avoid having uses important to them an IUP that identifies how it intends to overlooked.
-It may be difficult to distribute the grant among the set-asides and correct deficiencies after the IUP is the DWSRF fund, and includes the list of finished. projects that will be funded.
+The Act allows States the option to use part of the capitalization grant for uses other than project construction to encourage the development of source water protection and State prevention programs and to enhance water systems management.
+All DWSRF funds, including those that States will direct toward set-asides, will be awarded through the capitalization grant process.
+Before applying for a capitalization grant, States must prepare an IUP that identifies how it intends to distribute the grant among the set-asides and the DWSRF fund, and includes the list of projects that will be funded.